-Article 35 (Temporary use of land for maintenance of works) provides for Network Rail to take temporary possession of the land within the Order limits (other than that consisting of a house, garden or occupied building) for the purpose of maintaining the authorised works or ancillary works in the five years following the opening of the railway.
+Article 29 (Temporary use of land for maintenance of works) provides for Network Rail to take temporary possession of the land within the Order limits (other than that consisting of a house, garden or occupied building) for the purpose of maintaining the authorised works or ancillary works in the five years following the opening of the railway.
 Network Rail may construct temporary works and buildings on such land if they are reasonably required for the maintenance of the authorised or ancillary works.
 Provision is made for notice to be given.
+Paragraph (12) provides that the provisions of the Neighbourhood Planning Act 2017 (c.
+20) do not apply to any powers of temporary possession exercised under the Order.
+This is to provide certainty of the applicable regime to be applied, given the relevant provisions of that enactment are not yet in force.

-Article 36 (Temporary use of land for access) authorises the use of land specified in Schedule 17 (temporary use of land for access) for the purpose of temporary access (rather than possession) in connection with the construction of the authorised works.
+Article 30 (Temporary use of land for access) authorises the use of land specified in Schedule 13 (temporary use of land for access) for the purpose of temporary access (rather than possession) in connection with the construction of the authorised works.
 7 days' notice is required to be given to the owners and occupiers unless access is urgently required.
 This is not a model clause but the purpose of the power is to minimise blight to the land in question where outright acquisition, the acquisition of permanent rights or temporary possession is not required.
+Paragraph (7) provides that the provisions of the Neighbourhood Planning Act 2017 (c.
+20) do not apply to any powers of temporary possession exercised under the Order.
+This is to provide certainty of the applicable regime to be applied, given the relevant provisions of that enactment are not yet in force.
 This provision has precedent in article 11 of the Network Rail (Reading) (Land Acquisition) Order 2009 (S.I.
 2009 No. 2728) and article 30 of the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
 2020 No. 114).